seqeralabs/nf-training-intro/docs/part3-nextflow.md

 ## Summary

-By simplifying the complexity involved in task management, parallel processing, and environment consistency, you can now see how Nextflow provides a robust framework for executing data-intensive workflows.
+By simplifying the task management, parallel processing, and environment consistency, you can now see how Nextflow provides a robust framework for executing data-intensive workflows.
 This allows bioinformaticians, researchers, developers, and analysts across a variety of domains to focus more on the logic and outcomes of their projects, rather than the intricacies of the computational processes and the underlying infrastructure.

 In the next section of the workshop, [Part 4: Critter classification on Seqera Platform](part4-platform.md), we will show you how quickly we can transition to running the same workflow from a small GitPod environment to the Cloud by exploiting the power of the Seqera Platform!